Smorodov/Multitarget-tracker/README.md

 Hungarian algorithm + Kalman filter multitarget tracker implementation.

 And you can select:
-1. Background substraction: Vibe, MOG or GMG
+1. Background substraction: built-in Vibe, SuBSENSE and LOBSTER or MOG, GMG and CNT from opencv_contrib
 2. Segmentation: contours.
 3. Matching: Hungrian algorithm or algorithm based on weighted bipartite graphs.
 4. Tracking: Linear or Unscented Kalman filter for objects center or for object coordinates and size.